MichiganNLP/vlog_action_recognition/README.md

 # Run the code

-Some parts of it are still under revision.
+Some small parts of it are still under revision; please let me know here or by e-mail how I can help.

 ## Installation
 To download *Stanford-postagger-full-2018-10-16* and all the required libraries.